pinwei123/Francis-Compiler/README.md

 ![License](https://img.shields.io/badge/License-Custom-blue.svg)
 A complete, multi-stage compiler implemented in C++ for educational purposes or processing a specific "Francis" language variant.

-## 🚀 Project Introduction
+##  Project Introduction

 `Francis-Compiler` is a self-contained compiler pipeline written entirely in **C++**.

-The main objective of this project is to provide a working model of a compiler, translating source code (likely a custom language referred to as "Francis") into an Intermediate Representation (IR) or a target code format suitable for execution.
+The main objective of this project is to provide a working model of a compiler, translating source code into an Intermediate Representation (IR) or a target code format suitable for execution.
 The implementation covers both the analytical front-end and the code synthesis back-end stages.

-## ✨ Key Features
+##  Key Features

 Based on the structure and classes found in the `Francis_Compiler.cpp` source file, the compiler implements the following core functionalities: